 The majority of our respondents are still concerned about health and safety: unknown infection rates, asymptomatic carriers, increasing exposure to higher-risk family and housemates, trusting that coworkers have followed CDC guidelines.
-A lot of people asked “are my colleagues taking this as seriously as I am?”
-The tricky thing is, seriously can be defined differently by each person.
+A lot of people asked, “are my colleagues taking this as seriously as I am?”
+The tricky thing is, seriously, can be defined differently by each person.

-So, understanding that eventually, most companies will consider returning to the office environments to some degree, what can you do to ease the return?
+Understanding that eventually, most companies will consider returning to the office environments to some degree, what can you do to ease the return?
 Below are ten strategic tips for returning to the post-COVID-19 workplace.

 - Develop and Communicate Safety Protocols.

 Communication is incredibly important to build and maintain trust.
 Your employees trust you to keep them safe and healthy.
 Your new safety protocols should include: when and how often social areas are to be sanitized (example: after every use, wipe down the buttons and handle of the microwave).
 Decide whether masks and gloves are mandatory and, if so, in which areas.
 Maintain a supply of cleaners and hand sanitizers in all common areas.
-Make a plan and communicate to every associate and client so they understand expectations.
+Make a plan and communicate with every associate and client, so they understand expectations.
 Consider every shared location and common touchpoint for sanitation protocols: conference rooms, restrooms, break rooms, door handles, and light switches.

 - Continue Virtual Meetings

 Virtual meetings are safer for everyone.
-While some meetings are productive to have in person and it’s tempting to call everyone into the conference room like “old times”, don’t require everyone to be in a confined space.
+While some meetings are productive to have in person, and it’s tempting to call everyone into the conference room like “old times,” don’t require everyone to be in a confined space.
 If half the team presents together and can maintain social distancing, the other half can watch and participate from their offices or workspaces.